snoyberg/posa-chapter/warp.md

 GHC version 7.8 including the parallel IO manager will be released in the autumn of 2013.
 With GHC version 7.8,
-Warp itself will be able to use this architecture without any modifications.
+Warp itself will be able to use this architecture without any modifications and `mighty` will not need to use the prefork technique.

 ## Warp's architecture